silvercircle/nvim/doc/docs/Install/index.md

 ## First start

-After cloning the repo to `~/.config/nvim` (or the equivalent on Windows or macOS), you should start nvim for the first time with the command:
+After cloning the repo to `~/.config/nvim` (or the equivalent on Windows or macOS), you should start Neovim for the first time with the command:
 ```
 nvim --headless -c 'Lazy! sync' +qa
 ```
-This will start Neovim without an UI (`--headless`) install all the plugins using the plugin manager and then quit.
+This will start Neovim without the UI (`--headless`), install all the plugins using the plugin manager and then quit.
 Usually, this should complete without errors unless your system lacks prerequisites like a working GIT installation.